 - Glass Containers

-Food is the number 1 reason why rats enter your yard; removing food attraction will reduce the chances.
-It will not deter a rat from entering your yard, but it will remove part of the attraction.
+Food is the number 1 reason rats enter your yard; removing food attraction will reduce the chances.
+It will not deter a rat from entering your yard but remove part of the attraction.

 Remove bird feeders

 Very similar to the tip above!
 Rats enter your yard looking for food.
 Now that you have stored all of your food correctly, the next step is to remove the bird feeder.

-Some people love feeding birds, and looking out of your window at a bird feeder full of wild birds is relaxing.
+Some people love feeding birds, and looking out your window at a bird feeder full of wild birds is relaxing.
 Unfortunately, having a bird feeder will attract rats and other rodents.
 Rodents and Birds eat seeds and nuts.

 If the attraction of seeing birds feeding in your yard is too great for you, the only thing you can do is take down the bird feeder during the night, when the rats are most active.
 However, it will not stop other rodents from feeding on it, such as squirrels.

-If you want to know how to deter rats from your yard, then the 6 tips above will certainly help!
+If you want to know how to deter rats from your yard, then the 6 tips above will help!

 Always keep in mind the other wildlife when deterring rats from entering your yard.
 Do not use poison (unless it is in a small trap, only big enough for a rat to enter).
 Do not use the snap traps, because you might catch the next-door neighbors cat or dog.

 Good luck – and if you have found a tip that works for you and is not on this list, please get in touch!
 We would love you hear from you.